- Level of study

 Financial support is tiered up to £2,000 though most awards will fall between £100 and £780.
 The bursary will be used to help with expenses such as accommodation, travel, living costs, bills and utilities, insurance, childcare and disability support services.
 Usually 90% of the bursary will be paid before a placement begins, with the remaining 10% being paid after the work experience is completed and a placement report has been handed in.
 The bursary may be used to help fund international placements though students must provide a good reason as to why this experience cannot be found in the UK.

-The Gateway bursary has been created to support all undergraduate students except those in their final year, from certain priority groups; so only students who consider themselves part of the following categories may apply:
+The Gateway bursary has been created to support all undergraduate students, including international students, from certain priority groups; so only students who consider themselves part of the following categories may apply:

 - In receipt of a standard or alternative A2B (Access to Birmingham) offer